-- Goals describe the community's desired vision-based outcomes. - Principles are statements related to particular goals upon which Weber County will rely in future decision making. - Action items describe the strategies and actions the County proposes to undertake to achieve Plan principles. - Action items lists are not exhaustive lists of intended action.
-Weber County should pursue any available opportunity to take action on implementing a goal or goal principle whether or not the action is listed as an action item herein.

-- Implementation strategies and actions reach across departments and divisions to identify what should be initiated to support the implementation of the General Plan.
-The costs and funding of implementation should be determined by the County Commission as it considers annual budgets and future budgetary needs. - Maps are provided for reference throughout the General Plan.
-In the event a provision of the General Plan text conflicts with information provided in a map, the text provision controls.
+- GOALS describe the community's desired vision-based outcomes. - PRINCIPLES are statements related to particular goals upon which Weber County will rely in future decision making. - □ ACTION ITEMS describe the strategies and actions the County proposes to undertake to achieve Plan principles. - Action items lists are not exhaustive lists of intended action.
+Weber County should pursue any available opportunity to take action on implementing a goal or goal principle whether or not the action is listed as an action item herein. - Implementation strategies and actions reach across departments and divisions to identify what should be initiated to support the implementation of the General Plan.
+The costs and funding of implementation should be determined by the County Commission as it considers annual budgets and future budgetary needs. - □ MAPS are provided for reference throughout the General Plan.
+In the event a provision of the General Plan text conflicts with information provided in a map, the text provision controls. - SOURCES of data not otherwise cited were derived from Weber County information.